ZannaP/kata_ts_mars_rover/README.md

 ### ⌨️ Inputs into the Program

 **First Line of Input to the Program**

 The first line inputted into the program represents the upper-right coordinates of the Plateau.

 5 5

 This Plateau has maximum (x, y) co-ordinates of (5, 5).

 N.B.
 Assume that the lower-left coordinate is (0, 0).

-Subsequent Lines of Input into the Program - Input to Rovers This represents the instructions to move the rovers.
+Subsequent Lines of Input into the Program - Input to Rovers.
+This represents the instructions to move the rovers.

 Each rover receives **two lines of input.**

 **First Line of Input to a Rover**

 The Rover’s position is represented by two integers representing the X and Y coordinates and a letter representing where the Rover is facing (its orientation).
 1 2 N

 **Second Line of Input to a Rover**

 A string of letters representing the instructions to move the Rover around the Plateau.

 **📏 Movement Rules**

 Rovers move sequentially, this means that the first Rover needs to finish moving first before the next one can move.

 ### ➡️ Output